brandur/sorg/content/fragments/patronage.md

 otherwise exist in total obscurity that can't make gas money.
 We should focus on them first.

 I'd love to hear how you think about patronage.
-[Tweet me][twitter] if you've got a good answer.
+Please [tweet me][twitter] if you've got a good answer.

 [twitter]: https://twitter.com/brandur